leezh/CodingChallenge/Answers.md

 ## 6. If you have clients using the current version of the API, how would you approach this refactoring task?

-While some level of backwards compatibility was preserved for `/api/italian/`, the changes to `/api/hotels/` overhauls the output the schema and ought to be placed in a versioned path like `/api/v2/hotels/`.
+I approached this by trying to ensure `/api/Hotels/` maintains the same output schema.
+However, not all data is present in the `Residenza` source so some fields were made `null` and may result in unexpected behaviour with clients.
+In such case it would be worth placing the refactored code in a versioned path like `/api/v2/Hotels/` instead.

 ## 7. If you had to host this API in a production envirnment, describe the steps you would take to do this